Babrushka/SimpleKeyClicker/README.md

 *   `mclick(x,y)`: Moves to (X, Y) and performs a middle click.
     *(Use `Hold Time > 0` with these to hold the click at the specified position)*

+**Keydown & Keyup input
+*   `+`: modifier before singlekey command modifies behaviour to fire keydown event, i.e: `+ctrl` will fire ctrl keydown event.
+Must be freed with any row firing keyup event (see next).
+*   `-`: modifier before singlekey command modifies behaviour to fike keyup event, i.e.: `-ctrl` will release ctrl key, after fired before keydown event.
+> [!WARNING]
+> Every single `+` keydown event must be completed with `-` release event, i.e. `+crtl`, ... do something ..., `-ctrl`, ....

+**Jump to support:**
+* `jump to`: editbox allows to jump to a defined row at a step.
+Works only if `jumpcount` > 0.
+* `jumcount`: editbox specifies count of jump repetitions.
+* `jump to` and `jumpcount` can be used only once per automation, i.e. don't specify these parameteres more than for only one row in a sequence.

+> [!CAUTION]
+> Using `jump to` and `jumpcount` can cause your automation to infinite loop.
+It is not recommended to use these functions, only in case of extreme need.

 **Color Detection:**
 *   `waitcolor(r,g,b,x,y)`: Pauses execution until the color (R, G, B) is detected at screen coordinates (X, Y).
     *   **Behavior**: If the color is not found within the timeout (~30 seconds), a **modal error dialog** appears, pausing the script.
 Automation **stops** after you click "OK" on the dialog.

+**Reset Mouse Position:**
+*   `resetmouse`: restores mouse position as it was on the moment of starting key automation.

 ## Safety Features